samoshkin/sublimetext-markdown-preview/README.md

 	}
 	```

  - to use [pandoc][7] for conversion, set plugin settings. `args` are Pandoc-specific parameters.
-To change default html template, used for conversion, refer to `pandoc.html5` file.
+To change default html template, which is used for conversion, refer to `templates/pandoc.html5` file.

 	```
  	{